Spantree/elasticsearch-talk/README.md

 #### Build a cluster (optional)

-If you're feeling adventurous, you also have the option of setting up a two machine Elasticsearch cluster.
-This will spin up a second virtual machine and requires about 4GB of available RAM on the host machine.
+If you're feeling adventurous, you also have the option of setting up a second Elasticsearch VM to set up a cluster.
+Running both VMs requires at about 4GB of available RAM on the host machine.

 To spin up a second node, just re-run the Vagrant up command with the `CLUSTER=true` environment variable.